geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex1_Prepare_Identity_Synch.md

 Integrating your on-premises Active Directory with Azure AD makes your users more productive by providing a common identity for accessing both cloud and on-premises resources.
 However, errors can occur when identity data is synchronized from Windows Server Active Directory (AD DS) to Azure Active Directory (Azure AD).

 For example, two or more objects may have the same value for the **ProxyAddresses** attribute or the **UserPrincipalName** attribute in on-premises Active Directory.
 There are a multitude of different conditions that may result in synchronization errors.
-Organizations can correct these errors by running the IdFix tool, which performs discovery and remediation of identity objects and their attributes in an on-premises Active Directory environment in preparation for migration to Azure Active Directory.
+Organizations can correct these errors by running Microsoft's IdFix tool, which performs discovery and remediation of identity objects and their attributes in an on-premises Active Directory environment in preparation for migration to Azure Active Directory.

 In this task, you will run a script that breaks various Adatum on-premises user accounts.
-As part of your Adatum pilot project, you are purposely breaking these identity objects so that you can later run the IdFix tool in the next task to see how it will fix them.
+As part of your Adatum pilot project, you are purposely breaking these identity objects so that you can run the IdFix tool in the next task to see how it fixes the broken accounts.

 1. On your Domain Controller VM (LON-DC1), in the Windows PowerShell window, run the following command to change the root source to **C:\labfiles** so that you can access any files from that location: <br/>

 	‎<strong>CD C:\labfiles\ </strong>

-2. PowerShell's execution policy settings dictate what PowerShell scripts can be run on a Windows system.
+2. PowerShell's execution policy settings dictate which PowerShell scripts can be run on a Windows system.
 Setting this policy to **Unrestricted** enables Holly to load all configuration files and run all scripts.
 At the command prompt, type the following command, and then press Enter:   <br/>

 	‎**Set-ExecutionPolicy Unrestricted**

 3. You will then be prompted to confirm the execution policy change.
 Type **A** to select the **[A] Yes to All** option.

-4. Enter the following command that runs a PowerShell script (stored in the C:\labfiles folder) that creates problem users.
-These users will purposely have issues with their user account so that you can troubleshoot them in the next task with the IdFix tool.  <br/>
+4. Enter the following command that runs a PowerShell script that creates problem user accounts.
+This script is stored in the C:\labfiles folder.
+The users that are included in this script purposely have issues with their user accounts; this will enable you to troubleshoot these accounts in the next task using the IdFix tool.  <br/>

 	‎<strong>.\CreateProblemUsers.ps1 </strong> <br/>